Summit, New Jersey: 21st century

-A lot of Summit residents died in the September 11 terrorist attacks.
+10 residents of Summit died in the September 11 terrorist attacks.
 Many worked in the World Trade Center, and commuted by rail to Hoboken.
 A few days after the attacks, townspeople assembled on the town green while a minister "called out the names of a dozen residents still unaccounted for after Tuesday's attack on the World Trade Center.
 Others in the crowd of nearly 2,000 called out names he had left out."
 A few World Trade Center firms moved to Summit.

 Since its incorporation, Summit had been a stronghold of the Republican Party, never having a Democratic mayor, or any democratic members of the city council.
 This changed in 2001 with the election of Democrat Jordan Glatt to the Summit Common Council as Councilman-At-Large.
 Glatt would then go on to be elected Summit's 27th, and first Democratic, mayor in 2003, marking a shift in the city becoming politically competitive between the two parties.

 In 2005, star baseball athlete Willie Wilson and former Summit graduate returned to Summit High School.
 Wilson said: "To me, Summit is a special place ...
 It's where it all began and I have great memories.
 This is where I want to help kids and youth baseball, and I want my own son and daughter to come and help me create something here."
 During the economic downturn of 2008–2009, Summit was listed as #6 on a list of American communities "likely to be pummeled by the economic crisis."
 Crime is generally not bad in the city; the summer 2010 assault of Abelino Mazariego-Torres during a robbery attempt gone awry shocked residents in what one person described as a "very small and very peaceful town."
 Several youths were charged in the murder.

 Summit has consistently ranked high in NJMonthly's biennial Top 100 Towns.
 In 2019, Summit was ranked the second best place to live.